 - The student must appeal in writing to the Student Aid & Awards Committee using the guidelines on the appeal form.
 The written appeal must be signed by the student and should provide documentation of extenuating circumstances or unusual hardships which were responsible for his/her poor academic record.
-The student will be notified in writing of the results of the appeal. - The decision of the Student Aid & Awards Committee may be appealed in writing to the Dean of Students.
+The student will be notified in writing of the results of the appeal. - The decision of the Student Aid & Awards Committee may be appealed in writing to the Vice President for Student Services.